jaw/fifo/README.md

-Basic Lock-Free single-producer-single-consumer FIFO buffer (BLFSPSCFIFO)
+Basic Lock-Free single-producer-single-consumer FIFO buffer
 =====================
 By Jonatan Wallmander, Vovoid Media Technologies AB in November 2013

+  Note!
+I dont yet know if this works in all cases.

   License:

-    Public Domain (although, but only if you want to, drop me a line or something :)
+    Public Domain

   Features: